nathan-anderson-GM5Yn5XRVqA-unsplash.jpg

 Mindful media use

-improving body image
+Improving body image

 In addressing body image concerns, remind yourself that body image only makes up one part of who we are.
 Take the time to consider how body image concerns are holding you back and what you would like to do if you had no concerns about how you look.
 You will find additional guidance on addressing body image concerns, recognising your strengths and developing healthy body image in our section on improving body image.